Jwan622/docker_k8_tutorial/notes.md

 ## Notes

+#### TAgging
+tag alpine means smallest image possible.
+Tags come after a colon after the repo name.

+- copy command moves files from our machine to temp container during build process.
+COPY ./ ./folder moves everything in currenet working directory on computer to ./folder in container. the first argument to COPY is a path on our computer, the second is a path in the container.

 #### setup port mapping
+- by default no traffic into our machine goes into the container, have to setup port mapping for that to happen.
+Container has its own isolated set of ports, but by default no traffic to our comp is directed into the container.
+Port mapping -anytime a request is made to local network is forwarded to container.
 - specified during runtime during the run command. if anyone makes an incoming local network request to some port inside container:
 - containers can reach out (clearly because it can install) but traffic into the container is limited.
+- no limitation of container to reach out to the world, just a limitation to reach into the container.

 ```
 docker run -p 8080:8080 <image_name_or_id>